Why I Do This Work...and Want To Do More...

 Presentations

-➤ "Men, Consent and Patriarchy", May 15, 2025, NE Sex Education Conference, Lasell College, Newton, MA
+➤ "Men and Boys: Patriarchy and Consent", May 27, 2026, NE Sex Education Conference, Lasell College, Newton, MA

 Men's Work: Observing and Dismantling Patriarchy -